 Publication and Implementation phase

-< shares the approved Quality Plan in a letter to Leadership Team / Senior Management members, <’s key stakeholders (Team Leads, Line Managers), actions executors/outcome owners.
+e.g., Quality Management Director shares the approved Quality Plan in a letter to Leadership Team / Senior Management members, Organisation Name’s key stakeholders (Team Leads, Line Managers), actions executors/outcome owners.
 All defined goals of the Quality Plan should be associated and incorporated into the personal action goals (i.e., when a company sets annual goals for an employee, they can and should also include quality goals if such goals and their achievement depend on the individual employee).
 All persons responsible for Quality Plan execution ensure consistent monitoring and implementation of the Quality Plan.

 Quality Plan implementation progress must be maintained and monitored constantly by Quality Organization.
 The status of each individual Quality Plan action shall be measured (quarterly) with appropriate KQI benchmarks.